bahmutov/next-update/README.md

 Both *package.json* file and *node_modules* folder are left unchanged, and now you know that you can safely upgrade both libraries to later versions.

+### It even tells you the install command ;)

+    Use the following command to install working versions npm install --save lodash@2.1.0

 This might not appear like a big deal for a single module that is using popular 3rd party libraries with stable apis only. *next-update* is most useful in the larger development context, where multiple modules are being developed